nghiango1/hello/go/interpreter/test/README.md

 A return statement mean we can stop the Evaluation and directly return the value as result
 - `return-01.igg`: There is a return statement so the rest of the statement isn't being Evaluated any more

+## Function

+A function return a `return` value can by tricky.
+We may stop main flow of our Evaluation
+- `function-01.igg`: There is a function which return a `return` value, we try to get over that function call and do the rest of the code instruction